 If Prop 10 Had Passed…

 California has high taxes and heavy regulations already.
-With little potential to raise rents, some landlords and developers would have just left the market.
+With the little potential to raise rents, some landlords and developers would have just left the market.
 They might sell their properties to owner-occupiers, who would be taking properties off the rental market.
 Even worse, landlords can legally evict all the tenants in the property before selling.

 This well-intentioned policy to protect tenants may actually backfire by discouraging future development.
 Here’s a relevant case study on how Measure JJJ, an affordable housing regulation, killed construction activity in LA in 2017.